'Where there is mystery, it is generally suspected there must also be evil'.—Lord Byron

 The shepherds were near the leasow, with their flocks.

-Then, I decided to return to the house, where I was met by Mr Jerigan, who had seen me enter.
+Then, I decided to return to the house, where I spoke to Mr Jerigan, who had seen me enter.

 He quaeritated, if I was leaving Llanwddyn forthwithal.